xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/extras/gsp.md

     resources because it is not aware of custom loaders.

 !!! info
-    The main problem here is dropwizards `View` class which accepts only file path (String), so even if correct URL object is known (which is enough to load resource) before view construction it can't be used further.
+    The main problem here is dropwizard's `View` class which accepts only file path (String), so even if correct URL object is known (which is enough to load resource) before view construction it can't be used further.